-For risk management to be most effective and become an enabling tool, the Board ensures that there is a robust, consistent, communicated and formalised process across the Society.
-The risk management policy and its supporting documentation form an integrated framework that supports the Society in the effective management of risk.
-In implementing the risk management system, the Society seeks to provide assurance to all stakeholders that the identification and management of risk plays a key role in the delivery of the Society strategy and related objectives.
+For risk management to be most effective and become an enabling tool, the Board ensures that there are robust, consistent, communicated and formalised policies and processes across the Society.
+In implementing risk management, the Society seeks to provide assurance to all stakeholders that the identification and management of risk plays a key role in the delivery of the Society strategy and related objectives.